Fun Human Body Science Board Games for Kids and the Family

 Peptide - A Protein Building Game

-While playing at school or home, students and teachers can review the following biology concepts: RNA to protein translation, polypeptide chains, proteins, amino acids, vacuole, mitochondria, nucleus, ribosome, mRNA, tRNA, and ATP.
+While playing at school or home, students and teachers can review the following biology concepts: RNA to protein translation, polypeptide chains, proteins, amino acids, vacuoles, mitochondria, nucleus, ribosomes, mRNA, tRNA, and ATP.

 • Number of players: 2 to 5